Updated June 22, 2020.

 To be compliant with the EU privacy precedent from the CJEU means much stronger and more real privacy for EU end-users, but – probably – a loss in analytical data about your users for your website.

 For now, this is the new privacy landscape in the EU.
-It undoubtably increases the anticipation for the long-awaited ePrivacy Regulation, scheduled to emerge as law in 2020, as we wait to see whether it consolidates this privacy development or moves the legal frontier once more.
+It undoubtably increases the anticipation for the long-awaited ePrivacy Regulation, as we wait to see whether it consolidates this privacy development or moves the legal frontier once more.

 The Court of Justice of the European Union (CJEU) is the highest legal body in the EU and their rulings and decisions create precedents for how EU law is the be interpreted and enforced in each EU member state.
 The CJEU consists of one judge from each EU country and eleven advocates general.